weelone/echobell.one/concepts.md

 ### Trigger

+#### Webhook

-- `Webhook`, a link to trigger a channel.
+A link to trigger a channel.
 Once it is called, the channel will be triggered.

+You can pass variables to the [templates](#templates) through Json Body or Query String.
+And there is a special variable:

+- `externalLink`: If you pass a link with this variable name, it will be displayed as a link on the records.

+#### Email

-- `Email`, once you send an email to an address bonded with a channel, the channel will be triggered.
+Once you send an email to an address bonded with a channel, the channel will be triggered.

 ### Notification Type